lairdrt/tm4c123G-keil/README.md

 3. Extract the drivers to a location you can remember by double clicking the downloaded file.

 Second:
-1. Plug in your LaunchPad to an available USB port on your development computer.
+1. Plug in your LaunchPad to an available USB port on your development system.
 2. Open up the Windows Device Manager (type **Device Manager** in the Windows search bar).
 3. Scroll down in the device list and find the **Other devices** category.
 4. You're looking for two devices that have been added when you plugged in the Launchpad: